 - Return the completed form to the Office of the Registrar.
 Completed forms must be received no later than the last day of the semester the student is enrolled in the course.

 An in-progress grade (IP) indicates that a student is making satisfactory progress toward completion their graduate thesis, project, or capstone.
 This grade will apply only to graduate thesis courses where the student’s thesis is still in progress.

 The IP grade is available for the following courses only:

 An IP grade acknowledges the fact that the final course product may require additional time after the conclusion of a semester to complete.
 The IP grade will remain on the student’s record until a final thesis grade is submitted by the instructor.
 In some cases, a student will be registered for thesis courses as a sequence (e.g., MSEM 781).
 When the final grade is submitted by the instructor, it will replace the IP grade.
 The IP grade is not computed in the grade point average.

-To remain in good standing while the thesis, project, or capstone is “in-progress,” students must register for GRAD 001 Graduate Thesis Continuation during each mandatory term of enrollment not enrolled in coursework.
-For more information refer to the Continuous Enrollment Requirement for Graduate Students policy published on the Enrollment and Registration page.
+To remain in good standing while the thesis, project, or capstone is “in-progress,” students must adhere to the Continuous Enrollment Requirement for Graduate Students during each mandatory terms of enrollment not enrolled in coursework.

 Certain courses are offered at the University that are evaluated pass (P) or fail (F) only.
 This information is included in the course descriptions published in the course catalogue.

 The following policies apply to pass/fail only courses:

 - Students are evaluated using grades of pass (P) or fail (F).

 - A pass (P) grade does not impact a student’s GPA, while a fail (F) is recorded as 0.00 and will negatively impact a student’s GPA.